 Enter the elementary charge and the extra number of electrons into the calculator to determine the net charge.
+This calculator can also determine the number of electrons gained or lost when given the other variables.

 - All Charge Calculators